What is the difference between ABM and Inbound Marketing? Confusion persists about what is (and is not) Account-Based

 ITSMA defines ABM as treating individual accounts as markets in their own right.
 They suggest ‘Using a combination of market insight, account insight, and individual buyer insight, marketing and sales craft personalized content to drive interest and engagement’

 To us, that makes more sense.
 In our opinion, to really define the difference between abm and inbound marketing the Hubspot definition needs to lose the ‘tailored to them’ phrase.

 The Difference Between Inbound And ABM Content

-We categorise inbound content as general and ABM content as specific.
+We categorise inbound marketing process as general and ABM content as specific.
 ABM content has a specific purpose, to impact in some positive way on a specific individual or (small) group of individuals.
 ABM content is targeted.